 - They include silk screened, acetate window glass.

-- These kits bring all the components needed to complete your dollhouse (e.g., windows and doors).
-Many times they will even bring built-ins, fireplaces, chimneys, shop signs and furniture.
-Some kits even bring a yard complete with a picket fence.
+- These kits include all the components needed to complete your dollhouse, (e.g.: windows and doors).
+Many times they will also include built-ins, fireplaces, chimneys, shop signs and furniture.
+Some kits even have a yard complete with a picket fence.